Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: Additional datasets details.

+\mypar{Datasets}.
 CIFAR-10.1 introduces a natural shift from CIFAR-10, whereas CIFAR-10-C and CIFAR-100-C are augmented with 15 different corruptions across 5 severity levels (each containing 10,000 images), leading to 75 corruption scenarios commonly employed in domain shift problems.
 These datasets are critical for evaluating how well models can generalize to real-world variations and noise that are not present in the training set.
+Similarly, ImageNet-C provides these corruptions for the 1000-class ImageNet validation set.
+These datasets are critical for evaluating how well models can generalize to real-world variations and noise.
 Tiny-ImageNet is a downsized version of the original ImageNet dataset, providing a more accessible challenge with 200 classes.
-It is a useful benchmark for lightweight models and educational purposes, making it easier to implement and experiment with domain adaptation techniques.
-Tiny-ImageNet-C further extends Tiny-ImageNet by incorporating various common corruptions, similar to CIFAR-10-C and CIFAR-100-C. This dataset is instrumental for testing the robustness of models against a variety of distortions in a more manageable setting.
+Tiny-ImageNet-C further extends Tiny-ImageNet by incorporating various common corruptions.
+This dataset is instrumental for testing robustness against a variety of distortions.
 To assess the performance on class imbalanced datasets, we employ several datasets from Domainbed (PACS, OfficeHome, VisDA-C) that are often utilized for benchmarking domain adaptation algorithms, and have been recently adopted in TTA scenarios \cite{hakim2024clipartt}.
 Each dataset presents unique domain shift challenges and diverse visual categories, allowing for a comprehensive evaluation of a model’s ability to generalize across different environments.

+\mypar{CLIP's text templates}.
+In the experimental setup, several predefined text templates from CLIP \cite{clipad} were used to evaluate the proposed model's adaptability and performance.
+These are designed to generalize across different contexts and image types, enabling a robust assessment of the model's capabilities in handling diverse visual and textual representations.
+In Table \ref{tab:templates}, we provide the templates used in our experiments.
+Each template includes a placeholder ${}$, which is dynamically replaced with the class name during the generation of text prompts.
+Note that, for the sake of fairness with prior literature, the templates are the same as the ones employed in WATT \cite{osowiechi2024watt}.